sylvain-meunier/stageL3/Rapport/rapport.typ

       (
         key:"chord",
         short:"chord",
-        desc:"A chord is by definition the simultaneous production of at least three musical events with different pitches", group:"Definitions"
+        desc:[A chord is by definition the simultaneous production of at least three musical events with different pitches], group:"Definitions"
       ),